 Living with him these past five years has taught her that Aunt Irene’s assessment of him is correct.
 He is wily enough to stay out of prison—but just barely.
 He is manipulative enough to earn some salesmen awards at the car dealership, but not smart enough to work his way up into management.
 He could be charming, certainly.
 She had married him after all.
-But the thing that was missing in him sometimes shows itself.
+But the thing that is missing in him sometimes shows itself.
 To most people the black hole is invisible.
 They don’t seem to notice that anything is amiss.
-Those few who do spot it, tend to immediately look away and pretend not to see.
+Those few who do spot it, tend to immediately look away, and pretend not to see.
 But occasionally, even rarely, the event horizon shows itself when someone who has just the right sort of telescope is watching.
 She keeps track of these people, just like Aunt Irene taught her.

-There was the time he got a DUI when drunk and high on his oxycodone, he was stupid enough to be belligerent with the police who had stopped him.
+There was the time he got a DUI when drunk and high on his oxycodone, he was stupid enough to be belligerent with the police officers who had stopped him.
 When she went to pick him up at the police station, he swore at her and demeaned her in front of the arresting police.
 The one cop looked at The Mistake closely, then pulled her aside, “Are you all right here?” he asked.
-She judged him to be in his 60’s, a man who has been around the block, seen a few things, logged some regrets.
+She judged him to be in his 50’s, a man who has been around the block, seen a few things, maybe logged some regrets.
 Tall and tight framed he leaned toward her.
 “Are you safe?”
 She nodded and assured him, “He just accidentally took his pain pills with some beers.
 He’ll be okay when he sobers up.”
 She noted the officer’s name under the eagle on his badge.
 She tagged Jason Strat in her memory as a potential ally.

 She met Officer Strat a second time.
 The neighborhood windows were summer-open.
-The neighbors heard yelling and smashing and called 911.
+The neighbors had heard yelling and smashing and called 911.
 The Mistake had been drinking after a bad day at work.
 Frustrated, he threw the IKEA table he was trying to assemble, piece by piece at the stonework above the fireplace.
 Then he picked up the pieces and hurled them out through the patio door onto the lawn.
 He had not yet laid a hand on her when the police pounded at the door and announced themselves.
 She went to the arctic entry and immediately opened the door.
 Opened it wide for them to enter.

 She’d made the necessary affirmations of safety and declinations of charges.
 The welfare check ended at the arctic entry where it had begun.
 “You be careful with this,” Strat said.
 “You be careful.”